swyxio/brain/R - Company Running/Exec Coaching List.md

 - petershallard.com "The Shrink for Entrepreneurs"
 - https://angelaparker.com/ rec from brandon bayer
 - strong recommendation from lola from base health — https://mobile.twitter.com/schlaf?lang=en

+there is a startup called Sounding Board that tracks exec coaching!